plrguez/fuse-od-source/Platform/readme.txt

       In next sessions you can load directly the last used tape/side and load your savestate.

+    * See section 'Hotkey combinations' for info about key combinations to savestates.

 Options - General GCW0
 ----------------------